 Do you have a post on gifting free night certificates in general?
 I’m thinking more along the lines of letting someone else have your free night and less about the status implications.
 I recently booked a few beach-front nights for a niece finishing vet school.
 As it turns out, I couldn’t use my certs and ended up booking with UR points (couldn’t even use hotel points directly–everything in Va Beach was already booked up for my dates), but it raised a lot of questions about when and how one can share their points.
 Since many of us have amassed sizeable points/certs during the last twelve months, wonder if a detailed post on how to share the wealth would be appreciated?
 This has been a tough year and I’m sure many of us have friends and family who would love a gifted weekend getaway…

-Many of us are points and certificate rich this year.
-Jan is right that it’s been a tough year for many and it is additionally relevant that some members (particularly those in higher risk groups) may not be ready to travel before certificates expire.
-Read on or bookmark this page for a complete guide about whether and how you can gift points, reserve a room for someone else, or gift free night certificates to others.
+If you are points and/or free night certificate rich or you just may not be ready to travel before certificates expire, read on or bookmark this page for a complete guide about whether and how you can gift points, reserve a room for someone else, or gift free night certificates to others.

 Can you gift someone your hotel points?